mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/configurethemod.md

 end)
 ```

 Rather than searching for the attribute set on every loop tick, we use `NotifyOnNewObject()` to watch for the player character being created.
 This fires both on initial spawn and on respawn after death, which means we always have a fresh reference.
-We explicitly nil attrSet before re-acquiring it to ensure we're never holding a stale reference to an old instance.
+We explicitly set `attrSet` to `nil` before re-acquiring it to ensure we're never holding a stale reference to an old instance.

 The asset path ""/Game/Blueprints/Character/player/BP_Character_01.BP_Character_01_C" is the "concrete" player character class that we identified in FModel.
 This is distinct from the base `BP_SN2PlayerCharacter` class in Blueprints/Core.
 Using the concrete class ensures the callback fires at the right point in the character's initialisation.